ziruihao/fancy-css-workshop/README.md

 ## Step by Step

 ### First Page: Glitching Text and Floating Brackets
 1. Currently, your first page should just display a plain grey background with a green pixel-text message.
-We'll start by using keyframes to create a glitch animation to apply to this header text.
+We'll start by using keyframes to create a glitch animation to apply to this header text. **Keyframes** lets you **define an animation by gradually changing between different sets of styles.** The order is set through percentages, where `0%` is the start of the animation and `100%` is the end.
+This lets you run the same animation at diffferent time scales without having to define a whole new keyframe!

 ![](https://media.giphy.com/media/pOwfCO6JBMUdvvrbcb/giphy.gif)

 2. In your `style.css`, define a new keyframes animation called `glitch-text`.